Do libraries exist anymore?

-I can see the huge advantages if an ipad, no heavy books to carry around, no storage problems, paper usage is reduced and new ‘books’ can be immediately downloaded.
-But..
-It isn’t quite the same reading a book on a screen just isn’t the same.
+I can see the huge advantages of an iPad: no heavy books to carry around, no storage problems, paper usage is reduced and new ‘books’ can be immediately downloaded.
+But… reading a book on a screen just isn’t the same.

 Confession.
 We have lived in France for almost nine years and I haven’t yet even been into a French library.
 Shocking.

-Today, we joined the mediatique at Guer.
-A very hard brick and glass building, probably built in the 70’s or maybe 80’s.
-Lino floor and shelves of books with handwritten signs above each shelf indicating the subject matter of each section.
+Today, we joined the mediatèque at Guer.
+A very hard brick and glass building, probably built in the 70s or maybe 80s.
+Lino floor and shelves of books with handwritten signs above each shelf indicated the subject matter of each section.
 Money isn’t wasted on ambience or comfy chairs!

 This always gets me!
-In France you pay for EVERYTHING!
-Museums, some beaches….
-I have to consciously get my purse out in the doctor’s waiting room, as I’m sure I would leave without paying the doctor otherwise.
-We are so used to getting free medical care, free library membership etc etc it is hard to realize that this just isn’t the case in France!
+In France, you pay for EVERYTHING!
+Museums, some beaches… I have to consciously get my purse out in the doctor’s waiting room, as I’m sure I would leave without paying the doctor otherwise.
+We are so used to getting free medical care, free library membership, etc. it is hard to realize that this just isn’t the case in France!